 Considered a major pest across much of the EU, the coypu is estimated to cost over 65 million euros a year in economic damage and management costs.
 Because of its voracious appetite, it severely disrupts the natural habitats and alters the composition of local plant communities.
 Additionally, it degrades river banks and irrigation systems through its extensive burrowing activities and has a major impact on agriculture.

 It was first introduced for fur farming, then was allowed to colonise wetland areas.

 If already present in Ireland where?
-Present in Ireland under eradication

 A ban on sales, a phasing out of any ownership, a rapid eradication of any newly emerging population, and the management of established populations should help to contain the invasion.

 Since the first verified sighting in Ireland in 2010, Coypu have been seen and reported from seven separate locations (up to May 15th, 2017).
 Just one animal was seen for six of the area sightings with two of the animals successfully removed and taken into captivity.